 5.2.9.2 Architectural Requirements

 A mechanism is necessary for a migrating MC service user to present a credential to the partner system in order to obtain MC services, without an online verification to the primary MC system of the MC service user being available.

-Editor's note: Authentication of the migrated MC service user in this failure condition is FFS
+NOTE: Such a mechanism to permit an offline verification of a credential provided on behalf of the migrating MC service user are outside the scope of the present document.

 The partner MC system may require the application of a user profile to the migrating MC service user that is different to the user profile that would be applied in normal migration conditions if it is not possible to verify the credentials of that MC service user in real time.

-Editor's note: Mechanisms for credential verification are in the remit of SA3.

 5.2.10 Key issue 2.10: Media routing during migration for logging and lawful interception

 5.2.10.1 Description